JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 > natural language question.
 Although `to` can be used in a query, if omitted,
 > the returned result will be the same.
 >
-> The following are some example relationship verbs where `to` could be used:\
+> The following are some example relationship verbs where `TO` could be used:
 >
 > deployed to
 > contributes to